Endless077/LapMiner/README.md

-# Lap-Time-Predicion
+# LapMiner
-Lap Time Predicion - Scraping and analysis of lap times, tracks and vehicles information.
+LapMiner - Scraping and Analysis of lap times, tracks and vehicles information.